11 Common Problems Of Adolescence And Their Solutions

 Adolescence is a phase when children go through several changes as they journey from childhood to maturity.
-It is also a vulnerable time for children since they may experience several problems of adolescence, such as unhealthy behaviors, which may lead to significant problems later in life.
+It is also a vulnerable time for children since they may experience several problems of adolescence, which may impact their mental health and overall well-being and lead to significant problems later in life.
 Concerns about adolescent behavior are also common during this time, making it difficult for parents to connect with their children.

 In This Article